We love the starry sky. And we see people who observe stars with telescopes in their spare time.

 Citizen astronomers contribute to science mainly in four ways.

-Second, they process, classify, and interpret the data they have taken.
+Second, citizen astronomers process, classify and interpret the data they have taken.

 Third, they make physical models based on their discovery and test the models.